monknomo/personal_website/content/whyDockerOverFatJar.md

 Email: monknomo@gmail.com
 Summary: Quickly choose whether to use Docker or a self contained fat jar

 I saw [a question](http://www.reddit.com/r/java/comments/465sv2) on [r/java](http://www.reddit.com/r/java) that I thought was great.
 OP is deploying a fat jar that has everything OP's app requires, so the deploy is just a simple file copy.
+OP is also using Docker to deploy the entire environment along with the jar and wonders if it is worth it.

 When to Use Docker
 ---------------------